hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 ![](buckets.png)

-> Note that `withdraw limit` would be the maximum amount of tokens that an attacker can steal since the contract will return `revert` when the instant withdraw is called again and there are no tokens left to send.
+> Note that `withdraw limit` would be the maximum amount of tokens that an attacker can withdraw since the contract will return `revert` when the instant withdraw is called again and there are no tokens left to send.
 > The histogram is understood as buckets.

 #### Mechanism